Accessibility at Convocation

 Can I get assistance with putting on or removing my graduation regalia?

 Volunteers are available to help all graduands prepare for the ceremony.
 Please feel free to request assistance from the volunteers, who will work with you to appropriately address your needs.
 If you have attendant care and require a private space for changing, there is a large fully accessible restroom on the North Concourse of the Academic Quadrangle that may be appropriate.
 Ceremony staff can provide access as needed.

 Are there terrain considerations?

 The main campus of SFU is located on the top of Burnaby Mountain.
 Therefore, there are numerous elevation changes between buildings which require use of stairs or elevators.
-Should you have questions regarding the best route to take to attend any elements of the ceremony or event, please contact the Centre for Students with Disabilities (778-782-3112).
+Should you have questions regarding the best route to take to attend any elements of the ceremony or event, please contact the Centre for Accessible Learning (778-782-3112).